Rose Conway-Walsh: Early life

 Conway-Walsh grew up in Ballycroy, County Mayo and is one of nine children.
-She attended primary school in Ballycroy before attending a convent in Belmullet.
+She attended primary school in Ballycroy before attending Our Lady's Secondary School in Belmullet.
 She moved to London when she was 19.
-On returning to Ireland, she obtained a Bachelor of Arts in public management and a Master's degree in Local Government from NUI Galway.
+On returning to Ireland, she obtained a bachelor's degree in public management and a master's degree in local government from NUI Galway.
+Prior to entering politics, she worked in community development.

 Political career

-Conway-Walsh is the first Sinn Féin TD to represent County Mayo in almost 100 years; the last Sinn Féin TD to be elected in Mayo was John Madden in June 1927.

-She was a member of Mayo County Council from 2009 to 2016.
-She was an unsuccessful candidate for the Mayo constituency at the 2011 and 2016 general elections.
+Conway-Walsh has been a member of Sinn Féin's Ard Comhairle since 1990.
 She founded the Sinn Féin Mayo Women's Movement in response to the lack of women in politics.

+At the 2009 Mayo County Council election, she was elected for the local electoral area of Belmullet, becoming the first female councillor ever elected in Belmullet.
+She was re-elected in 2014, topping the poll and being elected on the first count.

+She was an unsuccessful candidate for the Mayo constituency at the 2011 and 2016 general elections, She was elected to the Seanad in 2016, topping the poll in the Agricultural Panel and was elected on the first count.

-In July 2021 she attracted criticism for comparing segregated reopening after the Covid-19 Pandemic to the segregation of the American South and the struggle of Rosa Parks, for which she later apologised.
+At the 2020 Irish general election, she was elected to the 33rd Dáil, the first Sinn Féin TD to be elected in Mayo since John Madden in June 1927.
+She was the party's spokesperson on Higher Education, Innovation, and Science.
+In July 2021 she attracted criticism for comparing segregated reopening after the COVID-19 pandemic to the segregation of the American South and the struggle of Rosa Parks, for which she later apologised.

-She is the party's spokesperson on Higher Education, Innovation, and Science.
+At the 2024 general election, Conway-Walsh was re-elected to the Dáil.
+She was subsequently appointed Cathaoirleach of the Committee on Defence and National Security.